prax-wallet/prax-mobile/react-native-expo/README.md

 ## Weird issues/gotchas

-### Importing `@penumbra-zone/bech32m/penumbra`
+### Importing `@penumbra-zone/*` packages

-For some reason, although TypeScript and Storybook understand imports from `@penumbra-zone/bech32m/penumbra`, Expo does not, and expects the import to come from inside `dist`.
+For some reason, although TypeScript and Storybook understand imports from `@penumbra-zone/...`, Expo often does not, and expects the import to come from e.g., inside `dist/`.
 This should be fixed; but in the meantime, `metro.config.cjs` temporarily patches these imports using an alias.